byteball/city-backend/README.md

 `npm install`

-By default the API is accessible at `http://localhost:5000` (`http://localhost:5001` for testnet).
+By default the API is accessible at `http://localhost:3000`.
 You may want to setup a reverse proxy like Nginx to make it accessible on a public url.

 ## Warning